By Neal Taparia - 12/21/2022

 It’s no secret smartphones have an impact on our relationships with others.
 Whether you’re video chatting with a loved one or making plans for a dinner date, they help keep us connected.
 However, 57% of Americans admit to looking at their phone out of boredom when talking to someone and 43% have faked a phone call, text, or notification to get out of a social setting.

 More than half (59%) of people use gaming apps.
 The top games include Candy Crush, Pokemon Go, Wordle, Wordscapes, and Call of Duty.
 Whether it’s to beat boredom or strengthen the mind, most Americans (55%) also like to play cards or classic games on their phones.
 Solitaire takes the number one spot, followed by Tetris, Chess, UNO, Scrabble, and Poker.
 Specific variations of Solitaire, like Spider Solitaire or FreeCell, did not specifically make the list.
+Learn more about gaming stats and trends here.

 Although some people may favor social media, and others want to play games, we wanted to look at the top free and paid apps in both the Apple Store and Google Play store.
 When it comes to free apps, TikTok tops the list for both stores as the most popular.
 In the Apple Store, YouTube, Whatsapp, Instagram, and Google Maps round out the top five.
 Similarly, in the Google Play store, Instagram comes in second, followed by WhatsApp, Stumble Guys, and Snapchat.